Blog or Website? With SBI!...

 The Inevitable Conclusions?

-For most small business people (i.e., you!), the best route is to use SBI! to build a Theme-Based Content Site that delivers sought-after information about your niche.
+For most solopreneurs (i.e., you!), the best route is to use SBI! to build a Theme-Based Content Site that delivers sought-after information about your niche.
 Each topic is well-covered, based upon your experience, rather than broken into time-sensitive bits and blog pieces.
 This approach serves your visitors better, builds more long-term targeted traffic, and monetizes greater than a blog.

-In many areas, the blogosphere is becoming the "low-rent" gossipy part of the Web.
-Search Engines regard blogs as temporal and treat their content as such (traffic degrades with inactivity more quickly).
-For example, Google recently devalued much of the low-quality, "unspoken link-exchanging" that goes on in the blogosphere.
+In many areas, the blogosphere has become the "low-rent" gossipy part of the Web.
+Search engines regard blogs as temporal and treat their content as such (traffic degrades with inactivity more quickly).
+For example, Google devalued much of the low-quality, "unspoken link-exchanging" that goes on in the blogosphere.

-The monetization potential of a blog is limited, likely does not fit the best way for your particular business to earn income.
+The monetization potential of a blog is limited, and likely does not fit the best way for your particular business to earn income.
 Even as a way for infopreneurs (i.e., those without direct goods or services for sale) to earn income, most people simply won't push traffic numbers to make enough money.
-SBI! is a superior solution for infopreneurs, too.

-But here is the most important, long-term monetization conclusion...
+But here's the most important, long-term monetization conclusion...

 There are simply more ways to monetize a Theme-Based Content Site.
 Diversification of income and steady growth, even when not creating new content for months, provides a maximum flexibility, sky's-the-limit potential.